proctorf/HIST205/index.md

 From the very beginning, the magnitude and meaning of the "Conquest" of Mexico has been a point of controversy and acclaim.
 Worlds were upended.
 An empire fell.
 Tens, maybe hundreds, of thousands died.
-Christendom was vastly expanded.
+Christendom was v**Monday 9/15**
+- **Writing Workshop - AI and Cortés's First Letter**
+- Reading: Jonathan Zimmerman, "<a href="https://www.washingtonpost.com/opinions/2023/08/29/ai-student-policy-chatgpt-college/" target="_blank">Here's my AI policy for students: I don't have one</a>," *Washington Post*, August 29, 2023. <a href="https://drive.google.com/file/d/1QtPAVn0XlV-fpQ4tFf1xEHyxv66WAiRX/view?usp=drive_link" target="_blank">Link to pdf</a>
+- O'Rourke, Meghan. "<a href="https://www.nytimes.com/2025/07/18/opinion/ai-chatgpt-school.html" target="_blank">I Teach Creative Writing.
+This Is What A.I.
+Is Doing to
+Students</a>" Opinion.
+The New York Times, July 18, 2025. (pdf on Canvas)
+- Enthusiast, Eleventh Hour. "<a href="https://medium.com/@EleventhHourEnthusiast/your-brain-on-chatgpt-accumulation-of-cognitive-debt-when-using-an-ai-assistant-for-essay-writing-253fb48d0863" target="_blank">Your Brain on ChatGPT: Accumulation of Cognitive
+Debt When Using an AI Assistant for Essay Writing…</a>" Medium, June 23, 2025.
+<a href="Your_Brain_on_ChatGPT.pdf" target="_blank">(pdf)</a>panded.
 And, a new society, a colonial society, was constructed on the ashes of the Aztec capital.

 The readings in this course take us through the historiography of the Conquest, from its original Spanish and indigenous chroniclers through